-We bring people together to make engaging work for a wide audience.
+Beep Studio brings people together to make good work for wide audiences.

-Beep Studio Directors Peter Ayres and Ed Holloway have been collaborators for over twenty years.
+Studio Directors Peter Ayres and Ed Holloway have been collaborating for over twenty years.

 Ed has over 16 years experience in architectural practice, education and the arts.
 His projects in the UK and abroad have won multiple awards for clients including TFL and the London Boroughs of Lambeth, Brent, Hammersmith & Fulham, and Lewisham.

 He has led discussions with community groups, statutory bodies, and stakeholders, and has collaborated with engineers, designers and artists.
 His role as an educator and lobbyist for community led regeneration has seen him speak on panels for national and regional conferences.

 Peter Ayres BAhons DipArch RIBA

 Peter's projects range from a sculptural seafront cafe in England to a funereal aviary in Mumbai.
 Eight years with globally renowned design practice Heatherwick Studio refined his skills for rapid concept generation and development, often communicated via sketches and diagrams.

 Whilst some projects call for maximum, showstopping impact, Peter’s early work in conservation architecture gives him the skills to enhance existing buildings with sensitivity.
 Peter has worked in the UK, US and Japan.

 Artists + Engineers

 Non-profit / Charity / CIC